akazemian/MB_Lab_Project/README.md

 # System requirements

 ## Harware requirements
  The code requires only a standard computer with enough CPU and GPU compute power to support all operations.
+The scripts for replicating the main results use about ~18 GB GPU RAM at peak.

 ## Software requirements